DBraun/TouchDesigner_Shared/TOPs/README.md

 ### movie_out_with_alpha.tox - Movie Out With Alpha
 This component makes bottom-half-alpha images so that Movie File In TOPs elsewhere can treat the bottom half as alpha.

+### OpticalFlow.tox - Optical Flow
+Optical Flow visualizes the movement in an image.
+The red channel represents horizontal motion, and the green channel represents vertical motion.
+This tox also provides two debug modes for fine-tuning the optical flow parameters.
+The first mode is "Normal", which uses arrows to indicate the velocity around a region.
+The second mode is "Shading" which puts bright colors in high-motion areas and leaves inactive areas alone.
+Major portions of this tox come from reading the source code of [PixelFlow](https://github.com/diwi/PixelFlow/) (MIT License).
+Beware that the output is just an Red-Green channel image.

 ### perceptual_color.tox - Perceptual Color
 Why look at grayscale when you can look at color?
 This component contains color palettes come from [here](https://github.com/politiken-journalism/scale-color-perceptual).